lucarelli111/tsre-microservices-azure/README.md

 ## Architecture

-The application is running on a single node kubernetes cluster using minikube
+The application is running in docker.

 [![Architecture of
 microservices](./ctf/static/arch.png)](./ctf/static/arch.png)